 Faithful observation and un-biased analysis would say: ‘The distinction between politics and religion was not discovered but invented.’
 The whole project’s evil genius is, when you divorce the moral, ethical and spiritual dimension from statecraft then Religion is expected to play a passive and respectable role, aiding and abetting if you will — just there to bless and sprinkle Holy Water on the actions of the State.
 As long as the religious teaching doesn’t challenge the actions of the state, then all will be happy.
-But the moment questions are raised, religious bodies become alive and vocal, as has happened in Latin American countries.1 Then, and only then, does religion become a danger, viewed even as a subversive power against the Pharaoh’s of this world.
+But the moment questions are raised, religious bodies become alive and vocal, as has happened in Latin American countries.

 There is also, as we know, the strange amalgam called the state religion.
 State puts its authority behind a chosen sect and gives it primacy over other religious bodies.
 In return, this chosen sect rubber stamps its spiritual cloak over the actions or inactions of the state.
 The classic example is, just before a territory-expansion/colonising war, this chosen sect can hoodwink the masses by declaring it to be a Just War or even a Holy War.
 The trickery is, people often don’t ‘see’ the subtle politicking of a state religion.
 State is left here, by hook or by crook, “to impersonate God.”
 William Cavanaugh observed in Torture And Eucharist, ‘As the state itself becomes guarantor of rights, human rights become tied, in bitter irony, to the security of the state.’